markcmurphy/devdocs-portal/Customers.md

 ## Customer Consent

-Customer Consent allows merchants to access and manage customer's consent to store policies.
+Customer Consent allows merchants to access and manage customer's consent to use cookies and other technologies while shopping on a storefront.

 To learn more about requesting consent from the Control Panel, see [Requesting Consent](https://support.bigcommerce.com/s/article/Privacy-Policy#consent).